TheLongFace/Dialogue-Act_ToM4AI/README.md

-This repository contains the paper and poster for our work on a Dialogue-Act framework with explicit Theory of Mind (ToM) for natural-language multi-agent negotiation.
+This repository contains the paper and poster for our work on a Dialogue-Act framework with explicit Theory of Mind (ToM) for multi-agent LLM negotiation.

 ## Contents
 - `paper.pdf`: Accepted paper
 - `poster.pdf`: Conference poster
-- Note: The poster includes minor updates to the results compared to the paper.
+- Note: The poster includes minor updates to the method and results compared to the paper.

 ## Venue
-Presented at the ToM Workshop (AAAI 2026).
+Presented at the ToM4AI Workshop (AAAI 2026).

 ## Contact